zehnm/neeo-mystrom-switch/README.md

    - listenAddress    : listen address for UDP broadcast.
 0.0.0.0 = all interfaces
    - reachableTimeout : timeout in seconds to consider a device offline if no discovery message received
    - deviceTypeFilter : only consider the specified myStrom device types (at the moment only "WS2" is supported)
+ - mystrom.polling : device polling configuration.
+Polling is not required but useful if you also control the devices with the myStrom app and would like a faster synchronization with NEEO.
+   - interval : optional polling interval in seconds.
+0 = disable device polling, default = 4
+   - duration : optional time duration in seconds to perform polling after activity has been detected. default = 60

+     Note: to perform a single status update withouth further polling after NEEO requests the device state, set duration < interval.
+E.g. duration = 1

 #### Example: Default Configuration
  - auto discover NEEO brain